- Marc Webb

 Tom has a problem differentiating between “Expectations” and “Reality.”
 At one point in the film, a spilt-screen shows how the two categories drastically vary for Tom.
 We come to realize as Tom does that Summer refuses to promise anything; in fact, she blatantly tells him she’s not interested in a long-term commitment.
 And yet Tom pursues and remains in denial, deluding himself that she’ll come around when chances are she won’t.
 We know she won’t—we’re shown as much in some of the first scenes that depict the end of their relationship.
 On the flipside, Tom’s expectations are surreal, as shown in scenes from their brief “Honeymoon Period” where Tom’s elation takes over.
 One sequence set to Hall and Oates’ “You Make My Dreams Come True” features Gordon-Levitt moving through a 1950s-esque musical number; a crowd gathers for synchronized dance moves and a cartoon bluebird lands on his shoulder.
 His lows are just as animated, like when he sees himself as the knight in Bergman’s The Seventh Seal.

 First-time feature director Marc Webb’s main stroke of genius, beyond constructing a perceptive and intelligent story about love, which is rare enough, was in casting his two superb, talented, and attractive stars.
 Gordon-Levitt has that same marked appeal and talent that Heath Ledger had.
 He’s made wonderful gravitas-laden films like Brick and The Lookout, and since his 3rd Rock from the Sun days, he’s demonstrated his vast range.
 It’s likely no one is expecting this actor to pop the way he will someday.
 His three-dimensional rollercoaster portrayal here creates one of the most tangible male characters in a film about romance you’ll ever see.
 And his costar Deschanel makes a charming leading lady opposite him, as thanks to her bright blue eyes highlighted in the film’s many close-ups, we see what Tom sees in her.
 But that’s the daydream, meant to be an illusion shrouded in Tom’s projections.
-When Tom has a reality check, Deschanel does well restraining herself to be cold and uncommitted.
+When Tom has a reality check, Deschanel does well restraining herself to become cold and uncommitted.